-I also experience pain when standing, mostly during a "wearing off" period.
+I also experience pain when standing, mostly during a 'wearing off' period.
 My knees pull towards each other and the pain is so severe that I can't walk.
-Luckily it only lasts a minute or two, but the pain can be distressing.
+Luckily it only lasts a minute or 2, but the pain can be distressing.

 To ease the pain, I take paracetamol as and when, occasionally co-codamol, and very occasionally an anti-inflammatory, for the arthritis.
 I previously tried cannabis oil but it was of no benefit to me.